Linear Complexity Randomized Self-attention Mechanism: Details of RA, RFA and LARA

 \subsubsection{On the Parameterization of Weighting Functions}

 Our MIS estimating strategy introduces a set of weighting functions $\alpha(\cdot)$ for each proposal.
-A common choice of weighting functions in MIS \citep{mcbook} is the \emph{balance heuristic} strategy $\alpha_c(\omega_c) = q_c(\omega_c)/\sum_{c'=1}^C q_{c'}(\omega_c)$, which is nearly optimal in that any other weighting schemes will not exhibit significantly smaller variance \citep{veach1995optimally}.
+A common choice of weighting functions in MIS \citep{mcbook} is the \emph{balance heuristic} strategy

+which is nearly optimal in that any other weighting schemes will not exhibit significantly smaller variance \citep{veach1995optimally}.
 However, this strategy only considers the relative strengths of proposals and ignores contextual information from each query.
 As a result, a na\"ive application of MIS would disregard the inherent variation among different queries and fails to describe the specialized target distribution $p_n(\omega)$.

 Instead of balance heuristics, we adopt query-specific weighting functions that are inspired by query-optimal analysis.
 In our MIS scheme (\cref{eqn:lara:opt_weighting_function}), the optimal weighting functions take the following form